-Program Director, Associate Professor –– Athletic Training Program
+Program Director –– Athletic Training Program

 Dr. David R. Hanna, PT, DPT, MS, ATC, a native of Wheeling, W.Va., began his career in athletic training in 1996 at West Liberty State College after earning his master’s degree in athletic training from West Virginia University.
-He served as assistant athletic trainer for one year at West Liberty, from which he holds a bachelor’s degree in communications with a minor in biology.
-The following year he accepted the position of head athletic trainer at West Virginia University Institute of Technology.
+He served as an assistant athletic trainer for one year at West Liberty, from which he holds a bachelor’s degree in communications with a minor in biology.
+The following year he accepted the position of the head athletic trainer at West Virginia University Institute of Technology.
 After serving at WVU Tech for two years, he moved to South Dakota, where he worked as an athletic trainer for Sioux Valley Hospital, Elk Point Jefferson High School, and the University of South Dakota for a short time before returning to the Ohio Valley to assume the dual positions of head athletic trainer for the Wheeling Nailers of the East Coast Hockey League and for the Ohio Valley Greyhounds of the Indoor Football League.

 He spent six years in this position before resigning in 2005 to pursue a Doctorate of Physical Therapy at Wheeling Jesuit University.
 His additional experience includes serving as a clinical athletic trainer for the Wheeling Hospital Physical Therapy Department and working as the head athletic trainer for various local high schools and numerous local summer sports camps.
 While earning his doctorate, he was instrumental in providing the legwork necessary for the development and approval of the new athletic training major at WJU.
 He was graduated from the Doctor of Physical Therapy program in August 2007, at which time he was hired as the department chair and program director for the WJU Department of Athletic Training.
 David remained in this position through the 2011-12 academic year and successfully oversaw the program through its inaugural accreditation by the Commission on Accreditation of Athletic Training Education (CAATE) in 2010.
 In addition to his full-time duties as a professor and chair, he served the university by adjunct instructing in the Doctor of Physical Therapy program.